 “We are proud to have partnered with K+S Potash Canada on this exciting project,” says Lorne Friberg, President and CEO of Pacific Coast Terminals Co.
 Ltd. “The expansion of our operations allows for a greater contribution to the City of Port Moody in terms of new jobs, additional municipal taxes, and increased support to local community organizations and events.
 Adding potash to our portfolio contributes to the sustainability of PCT, and is key to our strategic positioning.”

-Modifications to the site include a railcar unloading facility; underground and above ground conveyor belts; new transfer towers; and a 263 metre-long storage warehouse with capacity for 160,000 tonnes of product.
-The facility is able to unload a 18,000-tonne train in just four and a half hours.
+Modifications to the site include a railcar unloading facility; underground and above-ground conveyor belts; new transfer towers; and a 263-meter-long storage warehouse with a capacity for 160,000 tonnes of product.
+The facility is able to unload an 18,000-tonne train in just four and a half hours.
 Ships with a capacity of 70,000 tonnes can be loaded at the quay.

 All sales and distribution of the potash produced at the Bethune mine will be managed by the K+S Group’s well-established and experienced global distribution structure.